s-sergiu/docker_tutorial/README.md

 Wait for docker to finish building your image.

+###Running script to get inside the Linux container:
 After docker succesfully built your Alpine Linux image, create a shell script and add the following to it:

 ```shell